 Students are required to submit the Dissertation and Thesis Release Form to the Division of Graduate Education, selecting immediate release or a one or two-year embargo period.
-Please note: If you choose to delay the release of your work, access to the full text of your work will be delayed for the period of time that you specify.
+Please note: If you choose to delay the release of your work, access to the full text of your work will be delayed for the period that you specify.
 The citation and abstract of your work will be available through ProQuest and through the UC California Digital Library (eScholarship).
 The form must be signed by the student and the student's committee chair.
 The form is uploaded to ProQuest when uploading the dissertation or thesis.
-Of particular NOTE: after Summer 2012, the Division of Graduate Education will no longer send e-mail messages to faculty reminding them of an upcoming embargo expiration of their students' work.
-If an extension is needed, it is the responsibility of the committee chair to contact the Assistant Dean of Academic Affairs, Erica Lennard, via email gradassistantdeanAA@ucsd.edu) to request additional time.
-The request must be submitted prior to the expiration of the embargo.
+Of NOTE: after Summer 2012, the Division of Graduate Education will no longer send e-mail messages to faculty reminding them of an upcoming embargo expiration of their students' work.

+If an extension is needed, it is the responsibility of the committee chair to contact the Assistant Dean of Academic Affairs, Erica Lennard, via email to request additional time.
+The request must be submitted prior to the expiration of the embargo and must specify the reason for the additional time and how long the embargo should continue.
+Dissertations/theses cannot be re-embargoed once the embargo expires.
+Please see the UC Policy on Open Access for Theses and Dissertations: https://policy.ucop.edu/doc/2000688/.